OctoConsulting/AudioHack2021/README.md

 # Final Results

-Our application generates shot azimuth and shot distance detections with around 90% accuracy.
+Our application generates shot azimuth and shot distance detections with around 89% and 94% accuracy.

->>>>>>> ff25842e53acd5a3cafed4bedda6015b8f412ff4